 We deal with food allergies every day.
 We have provided a letter from our Kitchen Director that explains the accommodations we are happy to make for children with food allergies.
 The best course of action is to read the letter, and then contact our Kitchen Director if you have any further questions.
 The earlier we know about severe food allergies, the better we can serve an individual’s specific needs.

 Guests are housed in heated dorm buildings with several dorm rooms and bathrooms.
 Each dorm room contains 4-6 bunk beds with mattresses, and the bathrooms contains several sinks, toilets, and showers.
 More information can be found on our Dorms page.

+At AstroCamp, we believe strongly in creating an inclusive and supportive environment.
+We want to allow students and staff to be their authentic self, free of judgment and harassment.
+Student housing is determined by their group in accordance with their school’s policies.
 Each dorm contains individual ‘chaperone bathrooms’ with toilet, sink and shower, which are gender neutral and may be utilized for students on an as-needed basis.

 Do you provide bedding?

 No, we do not provide bedding.
 Guests should bring their own sleeping bag and pillow.